Trauma Informed Care Does Not

 7. TIC Is NOT a Quick Fix or a One-Size-Fits-All Approach

 Trauma recovery is a complex and individualized process.
-TIC emphasizes that there's no single solution, and the approach must be tailored to meet each person's unique needs, experiences, and cultural background.
+TIC emphasizes that there's no single solution, and the approach must be suited to meet each person's unique needs, experiences, and cultural background.
 There is no quick fix; it's a long-term commitment to creating sustained change.

 8. TIC Is NOT About Ignoring the Past